 This would seem to be self-evident, but you would be surprised by how many do not dial into the who and what of workloads when managing a hybrid cloud.
 Have you prioritized workloads based on their relevance to your company’s business plan?

 Who is responsible for a workload in-house?
 In other words, who do you contact if things get dicey?
 You also need to consider workflow, considering whether applications run daily, weekly, rarely, etc. Remember, too, you never need to stick with the status quo.
 If a legacy decision has a workload running on the public cloud and you think private is more viable, suggest the change.
 Effective management means effective adjustment to IRL factors.

-Cloud data management is often limited by how many of the employees at your company have the experience necessary to help out correctly and effectively (luckily with Builder Cloud, you get access to our extensive Capacity Partner network of 75,000 technical resources).
+Cloud data management is often limited by how many of the employees at your company have the experience necessary to help out correctly and effectively (luckily with Builder Cloud, you get access to our extensive Capacity Partner network of over 2,000 technical resources).

 At all but the largest enterprises, you may find your bench a bit, well, shallow.
 This shouldn’t limit your endeavors, however.
 Working with the right cloud service provider can allow you to access the skill-set and knowledge you need without building out your in-house team.

 Have you taken these considerations into account?
 Ready to jump onto the cloud or maybe you’d like to swtich to Builder Cloud from another provider?
 We’d love to talk, Builders.
 Click here to find more information about Builder Cloud.

 One of the best ways to learn and grow is through listening.

 It was vital that every donation to help rebuild flooded Kerala got through straight away...